cancerberoSgx/suitecommerce-types/ts-devtools/README.md

 # status

- * .js file fixer, see spec/fixJsFileAmdTslibSpec.ts
+ * amd .js file fixer, see spec/fixJsFileAmdTslibSpec.ts
  * compile project and fix emitted files, see spec/compileAndFix/compileAndFixSpec.ts
+ * add tslib.js AMD module see spec/fixJsFileAmdTslib/addTslibAmdDependencySpec.ts
+ * import2define - given a project it transform import/export ES modules to AMD

  # TODO
+ * add tslib to import2define
- * add tslib.js AMD module and perhaps generate ns.package.json
+ *  generate ns.package.json ?
  * watch mode so it compiles .ts files on change
  * preserve indentation (probably we need to ask the user for a eslintrc and reindent)